georgeionite/ONLINE-QUIZ/README.md

 ## User Story

-AS A coding boot camp student
-I WANT to take a timed quiz on JavaScript fundamentals that stores high scores SO THAT I can gauge my progress compared to my peers
+As a coding boot camp student, I desire to engage in a timed quiz focused on JavaScript fundamentals, where high scores are stored.
+This enables me to assess my progress in comparison to my peers.

 ## Acceptance Criteria